 - The extent to which the child would benefit from a place in the school, given the child's primary needs, age and educational history, taking into account any other needs the child may have, for example, Autism Spectrum Disorder, Down Syndrome, Fragile X, ADD/ADHD, severe emotional behavioural disorder, physical and sensory disabilities, and medical conditions (rated out of 20) - The availability of expertise within the school to deal with any other needs the child may have, for example, Autism Spectrum Disorder, Down Syndrome, Fragile X, ADD/ADHD, severe emotional behavioural disorder, physical and sensory disabilities, and medical conditions (rated out of 10). - 3.
-Siblings of children who are already currently enrolled within the school (rated out of 10, based on number of such siblings). - 4.
-The pupil/teacher ratio will be appropriate to the needs of the child; (rated out of 10) - 5.
+Siblings of children who are already currently enrolled within the school (rated out of 10, based on number of such siblings). - The pupil/teacher ratio will be appropriate to the needs of the child; (rated out of 10) - 5.
 The child will be able to tolerate a classroom environment containing other children. (rated out of 10) - 6.
-The composition, special needs and ages of the pupils currently enrolled in the class into which the child would be admitted; (rated out of 10)

-- 7. There is sufficient physical space in the relevant classroom and the appropriate class for that child has not reached full capacity. (rated out of 10) - 6.2.
+The composition, special needs and ages of the pupils currently enrolled in the class into which the child would be admitted ; (rated out of 10) - There is sufficient physical space in the relevant classroom and the appropriate class for that child has not reached full capacity. (rated out of 10) - 6.2.
 It may occasionally occur that a child requires such additional physical space, resources or staffing support that that child effectively requires the equivalent of two or more places in that class.
 This may correspondingly reduce the number of other places available or may mean that even where the Board has identified a class grouping as having two available places, that class would now be full in light of that child's needs.
-Such a circumstance is likely to be rare but it is within the discretion of the Board to limit class size where required for safety or educational reasons. - 6.3.
-If there is a place available in a particular destination class and there are a number of applicants for the same place, then the Board of Management will list each such application in accordance with their marks from the Assessment Criteria above and applicants will be offered any available places based on their marking on these criteria. - 6.4.
-If there is no place available for the child in the destination class then the application will be refused and the child's parents/guardians will be asked if they wish to have their child's name placed on the Waiting List (as per the procedures set out in Section 13). - 6.5.
-In the event of two or more children who are candidates for the same place having the same marks, the Board will first review the marking again for each such child.
-If the respective marks remain the same after this review, the children's names will be picked at random by an independent person (who is not on the Board or connected with any person applying for a place in the school) and the first such name picked will be offered the place.
-Unsuccessful applicants whose applications are ranked with the same marks will be placed on the Waiting List for the destination class in the order that they are picked at random by the independent person referred to above.
+Such a circumstance is likely to be rare but it is within the discretion of the Board to limit class size where required for safety or educational reasons.

+- 6.3.
+If there is a place available in a particular destination class and there are a number of applicants for the same place, then the Admissions Committee will list each such application in accordance with their marks from the Assessment Criteria above and applicants will be offered any available places based on their marking on these criteria. - 6.4.
+If there is no place available for the child in the destination class then the application will be refused and the child's parents/guardians will be offered to place their child on the Waiting List (as per the procedures set out in Section 13). - 6.5.
+In the event of two or more children who are candidates for the same place having the same marks, the Admissions Commitee will first review the marking again for each such child.
+If the respective marks remain the same after this review, the place will be offered by lottery.
+Unsuccessful applicants whose applications are ranked with the same marks will be placed on the Waiting List for the destination class in the order that they are picked at random by lottery referred to above.